kkrizanovic/RNAseqEval/doc/Process_pbsim_data.md

 A detailed description of the process used to prepare simulated datasets for our RNA benchmark is given in [RNAseq_benchmark/data_preparation.md](RNAseq_benchmark/data_preparation.md).

 ## Output
-Process_pbsim_daty.py scripts generates a report containing following information:
+Process_pbsim_daty.py scripts generates a report containing various information.

+It contains some general information on the input files:

-    Number of original SAM lines (in the input SAM file) Number of usable whole alignments (with valid CIGAR string) Number of annotations
+    Original Samlines - Number of original SAM lines (in the input SAM file) Usable whole alignments (with valid CIGAR string) - number of alignments having a valid CIGAR string (in the input SAM file)
-    Number of multiexon genes
+    Annotations - number of annotations (in the input GFF/GTF/BED file) Multiexon genes - number of annotations describing genes with more than one exon (in the input GFF/GTF/BED file)

+It contains some general infomation gained by comparing alignments to annotations:
-    Number of reads aligned to a start of an exon Number of reads aligned to an end of an exon Number of reads aligned to both, start and end of an exon Number of good whole alignments

-    Number of alignments that hit both ends
+    Number of exon start hits - number of reads correctly aligned to a start of an exon Number of exon end hits - number of reads correctly aligned to an end of an exon Number of exon start and end hits - number of reads correctly aligned to both a start and an end of an exon Number of good whole alignments - number of alignments that overlap at least one exon

-    Number of alignments that hit all parts
+It contains some infomation obtained by comparing alignments from the input SAM file to the read origins from a set of MAF files withing the simulation folder:

+    MAF: Correct alignment - the number of alignments that correctly map the read to its position of origin (within 5 bases)
+    MAF: Hit all parts - the number of alignments that overlap all exons from the read origin, each overlap must be at least 5 bases
-    Number of alignments that hit at least one part Number of alignments that equals at least one part
+    MAF: Hit at least one part - the number of alignments that overlap at least one exon from the read origin, the overlap must be at least 5 bases
+    MAF: Equals at least one part - the number alignments that correctly map the read to at least one exon from its position of origin (within 5 bases)

-    Number of split reads
+    MAF: Number of split reads - the number of reads that originate from more than one exon
-    Number of alignments that hit both ends, for SPLIT reads only Number of alignments that hit all parts, for SPLIT reads only Number of alignments that hit at least one part, SPLITfor SPLIT reads only Number of alignments that equals at least one part, for SPLIT reads only
+    MAF: Correct alignment, SPLIT read - same as "MAF: Correct alignment", but only for "split reads"
+    MAF: Hit all parts, SPLIT read - same as "MAF: Hit all parts", but only for "split reads"
+    MAF: Hit at least one part, SPLIT read - same as "MAF: Hit at least one part", but only for "split reads"
+    MAF: Equals at least one part, SPLIT read - same as "MAF: Equals at least one part", but only for "split reads"